wilsonbirch/Code_Quiz/README.md

 This repository will hold my submission for the Carleton Coding Bootcamp Homework 4 assignment to create a coding quiz.
-The initial README outlining the homework is shown below
+The initial README outlining the homework is shown below.
+Link to the feployed site can be found here: https://wilsonbirch.github.io/HW4_Code_Quiz/

 # 04 Web APIs: Code Quiz